taichi/yuzen/_contents/index.md

     * blog
     * slide
     * site (this one)
-* Yuzen publishes contents to FTPS server and GitHub Pages
+* Yuzen publishes contents to GitHub Pages and FTPS server

 ## Requirements
 * java7 or more tested by 1.7.0_02
-* gradle 1.0
+* gradle 1.1
 * eclipse 3.7.2 (for development)
     * [Groovy-Eclipse 2.6.1](http://groovy.codehaus.org/Eclipse+Plugin)